Getting Started¶

 Command-Line Options¶

--r, --run Compile to temp binary and run it
+-r, --run Compile and run (pass program args after --)

 -f, --force Overwrite existing output files